Indoor Humidity During Winter – What Should It Be?

 – type of heating system

-However the humidity level will still be low and dry!
-When the indoor humidity level drops below 40%, you begin to notice.
+However, the humidity level will still be low and dry!
+You begin to notice when the indoor humidity level drops below 40%.

 But first, here’s what you don’t notice and something that you should pay attention to:

 You begin to become dehydrated!
 Our natural perspiration quickly dries out.
 You probably won’t even feel thirsty at first.
-However be aware of this.
+However, please keep this in mind.
 It could lead to issues.
 Stay hydrated!
 Here’s an article I wrote about it:

 [ Read: We Don’t Drink Enough Water During The Winter ]